 Home Team BBQ is one of the best barbecue restaurants in Charleston.
 The eatery combines traditional techniques and processes of classical dishes with the simplicity of BBQ, comfort food, and Southern fare.

 The restaurant has three locations in the city – Downtown Charleston, Sullivan’s Island, and West Ashley.
-It has become more than a barbecue staple and is known as a meat empire.
+It has become more than a barbecue staple known as a meat empire.

 This bustling tavern serves generous portions of smoked meat and Southern sides with frequent live music.
 Try the smoked wings, the signature cocktails, and the delicious pulled pork nachos.

 The award-winning food, unique bar offerings, live entertainment, and family-friendly atmosphere make this restaurant popular among tourists on a Charleston tour.
-You can visit the restaurant anytime for your family lunch or dinner or a fun night out in the city with friends.
+You can visit the restaurant anytime for your family lunch, dinner, or a fun night out in the city with friends.

 See Related: Clear vs TSA Precheck